tonyamf/Machine_Learning-_Techniques_for_Credit_Card_Fraud_Detection/README.md

 ### python fraud_detection_analysis.py

  * The script will perform the data analysis, train the models, print the evaluation metrics to the console, and display the resulting confusion matrices and ROC curves.
+ * The paper has the original code on the appendix